mmport80/JavascriptFinanceBook/manuscript/chapter02.md

 ##Try

-1) [Download the example application](https://storage.googleapis.com/blogjohnorfordcom/book/map/map%20example.zip) and modify it to map either your own CSV files or those downloaded from Yahoo! or Google Finance (best test with a recent Firefox, Chrome for example doesn't allow some JavaScript features when using local HTML files)
+1) [Download the example application](https://github.com/mmport80/JavascriptFinanceBook/tree/master/manuscript/code/chapter%2002%20-%20map) from GitHub and modify it to map either your own CSV files or those downloaded from Yahoo! or Google Finance.

 2) How would you go about enforcing a specified input file format?
 So that the program could point out problems when it's dropped and avoid frustration later on.